BEFRIENDING GRIEF

 Grief Therapist, Supervisor, Trainer

-Kimberley is a graduate of St. Edward's University and a grief and trauma therapist in south Austin.
-She was a therapist for 4 years at Austin's Center for Grief and Loss as well as a support group facilitator working with both adults and children who had suffered a death.
+Kimberley has worked as a grief therapist throughout her career.
+She started her training at Austin's Center for Grief and Loss as not only as a therapist but also a as a support group facilitator working with both adults and children who had had a family member die.
 While there, she and a colleague who worked at hospice discussed the difficulties and heaviness of grief work with adults.
 From this seed, she created Morbid Curiosity: A Game About Death.
+She is passionate about tending to grief in a way offers acceptance, steadfastness, and presence rather than seeing it as something to “fix”.

 Kimberley has attended Order of the Good Death national events, local Death Cafés, suicide prevention conferences and workshops, grief group facilitation training, and a variety of unique and sometimes quirky death-focused events.
+She has presented the game as a way to get people talking at the Thinkery as well as Lifting the Lid Conference, and spoken about death on the podcast the Next Room, Funeral One, TalkDeath, and Seeing Death Clearly.
 She offers workshops, lectures, and consultation about death, working with grief, and sitting with our mortality.

 REFUND POLICY